2020 New York State Fair Cancelled

 "This is a really tough one," Cuomo said citing the fair's attendance record in 2019.
 "We've had record attendance - 1.3 million people last year."

 The status of the fair has been up in the air since April.
 Cuomo said opening the fair "would not be good," adding it could attract visitors from all over the state.
-At that time, Cuomo said the entire state would need to be opened before the fair could happen., the contracts for the vendors were extended to July 15th.
+At that time, Cuomo said the entire state would need to be opened before the fair could happen.

 KEEP READING: See states hit hardest by COVID-19’s impact on tourism